maduhu/hdp22-hive-streaming/README.md

 storm kill twitter_topology
 ```

-- After a few seconds, query the table and notice it now contains tweets
+- After a few seconds, query the Hive table and notice it now contains tweets
 ```
 select * from user_tweets;
 ```